+Performance materiality

-Group financial statements Parent company financial statements Performance materiality 67.5% (2021: 65%) of group materiality 70% (2021: 70%) of parent company materiality Basis and rationale for determining When determining performance materiality, we have misstatements that we anticipated in planning the au performance materiality This included our professional judgement and considerations of: - the nature, volume and size of misstatements (corr ected and uncorrected) in the previous audit; and relevant factors about the group's control environment, specifically the control deficiencies identified as outlined in Section 7.2.
+When determining performance materiality, we have considered the quantum of likely uncorrected misstatements that we anticipated in planning the audit for the current year.

+This included our professional judgement and considerations of:

+- the nature, volume and size of misstatements (corrected and uncorrected) in the previous audit; and - relevant factors about the group's control environment, specifically the control deficiencies identified as outlined in Section 7.2.

 In the current year, the performance materiality has been determined at 67.5% of materiality.
-This represents an increase of 2.5% (2021: 65%) to reflect remediation activity in the divisional transactional controls noted the end of the prior year audit notwithstanding the findings in the key audit matters noted above.
+This represents an increase of 2.5% (2021: 65%) to reflect remediation activity in the divisional transactional controls noted at the end of the prior year audit notwithstanding the findings in the key audit matters noted above.